AdnanHodzic/displaylink-debian/README.md

 * _displaylink-debian.sh_ will modify contents of original _displaylink-installer.sh_ and customize it for Debian.
 After which install/uninstall is performed.

-* Supported platforms are: Debian Jessie/Stretch/Sid regardless of which kernel version you're using.
+* Supported platforms are:
+  * Debian: Jessie/Stretch/Sid regardless of which kernel version you're using.